AI-Origo/aio-website/_pages/system-modernization.md

 - Knowledge base creation and maintenance

 ## Our Process
-1. Initial system assessment and documentation
+- Initial system assessment and documentation
-2. Creation of searchable knowledge bases
+- Creation of searchable knowledge bases
-3. Development of AI-guided tutorials
+- Development of AI-guided tutorials
-4. Implementation of modern development practices
+- Implementation of modern development practices
-5. Continuous system improvement and maintenance
+- Continuous system improvement and maintenance

+Please [contact us](/contact/) to learn more about how we can help you modernize your systems.